 You will also be taught our customs, make short field trips and nature walks, enjoy and get used to local food and, of course, have fun together.
 You will also have a chance to get over your jet-lag.
-There will be the end of the camp party where you can show your talents for entertainment.
-Next day your first host family arrives to join you in the finishing ceremonies and have a lunch together, before taking you to your new home somewhere in Finland or Estonia.
+There will also be the end-of-the-camp party where you can show off your talents for entertainment.
+Next day your first host family arrives to join you in the finishing ceremonies and have lunch together, before taking you to your new home somewhere in Finland or Estonia.

 Karkku College has been the camp venue since 1979

-For the last decades, the Orientation Camps have been organized in Sastamala, some 220 kilometers north of the capital of Finland, Helsinki.
+For the last decades, the Orientation Camps have been organized in Sastamala, some 220 kilometers north of Helsinki, the capital of Finland.
 There, in a lovely lakeside setting, is situated the Karkku Evangelical College.
-During the school terms the Karkku College is a private boarding school, but at other times they serve as a venue for various functions and camps.
+During the school terms the Karkku College is a private boarding school, but at other times it serves as a venue for various functions and camps.
 Our Orientation Camp has been organized there twice a year ever since 1979, so they really know how to make you feel at home!

 There are various buildings at Karkku including the main building with a reception, classrooms, kitchen and dining hall and a bigger hall for functions.
-A large sauna building is situated right by the lake, so you can plunge straight from hot sauna into fresh water for a swim – even in the winter, if you are brave enough to dip into ice-cold water!
-The sleeping quarters are spread around a big natural garden in separate houses and the bedrooms are shared between 2 – 4 people.
+A large sauna building is situated right by the lake, so you can plunge straight from the hot sauna into fresh water for a swim – even in the winter, if you are brave enough to dip into ice-cold water!
+The sleeping quarters are spread in separate houses around a big natural garden and the bedrooms are shared by 2 – 4 people.
 Bed linen and a towel are included.